sherwinmina/Weather-chart/README.md

 # Weather-Chart

-A small React component that creates a weather chart
+A small React component that creates a weather chart for a five day forecast using the OpenWeatherMap API.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Add additional notes about how to deploy this on a live system

 ## Built With